-To return to Grid Mode, tap Cancel or tap at the top of the screen.
+To return to the Clip Event Editor, tap Cancel or tap at the top of the screen.

 The Clear Events function erases all events from the clip and resets all of its settings.

 The Trim to clip function immediately cuts all note events from outside the clip bounds.